Clement of Alexandria

 Clement is usually regarded as a Church Father.
 He is venerated as a saint in Coptic Christianity, Eastern Catholicism, Ethiopian Christianity, and Anglicanism.
 He was revered in Western Catholicism until 1586, when his name was removed from the Roman Martyrology by Pope Sixtus V on the advice of Baronius.
 The Eastern Orthodox Church officially stopped any veneration of Clement of Alexandria in the 10th century.
-Nonetheless, he is still often referred to as "Saint Clement of Alexandria" by both Eastern Orthodox and Roman Catholic authors.
+Nonetheless, he is still sometimes referred to as "Saint Clement of Alexandria" by both Eastern Orthodox and Catholic authors.

 Biography

 Neither Clement's birthdate or birthplace is known with any degree of certainty.
 It is speculated that he was born sometime around 150 AD.
 According to Epiphanius of Salamis, he was born in Athens, but there is also a tradition of an Alexandrian birth.

 His parents were pagans and Clement was a convert to Christianity.
-In the Protrepticus he displays an extensive knowledge of Greek religion and mystery religions, which could only have arisen from the practice of his family's religion.
+In the Protrepticus he displays an extensive knowledge of Greek religion and mystery religions, which could have arisen only from the practice of his family's religion.

 Having rejected paganism as a young man due to its perceived moral corruption, he travelled in Greece, Asia Minor, Palestine, and Egypt.
 Clement's journeys were primarily a religious undertaking.
 In Greece, he encountered an Ionian theologian, who has been identified as Athenagoras of Athens; while in the east, he was taught by an Assyrian, sometimes identified with Tatian, and a Jew, possibly Theophilus of Caesarea.

 In around 180 AD, Clement reached Alexandria, where he met Pantaenus, who taught at the Catechetical School of Alexandria.
 Eusebius suggests that Pantaenus was the head of the school, but controversy exists about whether the institutions of the school were formalized in this way before the time of Origen.
 Clement studied under Pantaenus, and was ordained to the priesthood by Pope Julian before 189.
 Otherwise, virtually nothing is known of Clement's personal life in Alexandria.
 He may have been married, a conjecture supported by his writings.

 During the Severian persecution of 202–203, Clement left Alexandria.
 In 211, Alexander of Jerusalem wrote a letter commending him to the Church of Antioch, which may imply that Clement was living in Cappadocia or Jerusalem at that time.
 He died c.
 215 AD at an unknown location.